 Setting specific, measurable, achievable, realistic and time-bound diet goals is a great way to stay motivated.
 When setting dietary resolutions, make sure you set clear or measurable targets so that you know whether or not you’re meeting your goal and if it’s the right target for you.

-For example: ‘I will eat no added sugars’ is not a great goal because it’s too vague, so adjust it to ‘I will eat no more than 20g of sugar per day.’
+For example: ‘I will eat no sugar’ is not a great goal because it’s too vague, so adjust it to ‘I will eat no more than 20g of added sugar per day.’
 Most importantly, such goals are realistic.
 Once you’ve followed your diet plan for a while, you’ll likely find that positive behavior changes become second nature and it will be easier to improve on these goals.

 There are indeed health benefits associated with a meal plan that cuts out refined sugars, but they are not guaranteed to happen overnight.
 It may take some time for your body to adjust, so it is important that you do not stop eating sugary foods altogether.
 However, if you want to experience these benefits as soon as possible, then be sure to follow the 30-day no sugar challenge meal plan carefully.